 There are several independent development teams working on Bitcoin Cash.
-On November 28, 2017, one of the leading development teams, Bitcoin ABC, released its Bitcoin Cash roadmap for the next 6 to 12 months.
+On 28 November 2017, one of the leading development teams, Bitcoin ABC, released its Bitcoin Cash roadmap for the next 6-12 months.
 The developers have been working and communicating with developers and representatives from a variety of different projects, including Bitcoin Unlimited, Bitprim, Nchain, Bitcrust, ElectrumX, Parity and Bitcoin XT.
 The key priorities outlined in the roadmap are:

 - Enabling enhanced features.
 Examples include timestamping, representative tokens and more complex transaction scripting, but these features will only be added when they do not detract from the primary function of Bitcoin Cash as money.

-The developers then announced plans to schedule a protocol upgrade for May 15, 2018, and a subsequent upgrade for six months later on November 15, 2018.
-The code and features to be included in the first upgrade were to be finalized by February 15, 2018, and were tentatively slated to include:
+The developers then announced plans to schedule a protocol upgrade for 15 May 2018, and a subsequent upgrade for six months later on 15 November 2018.
+The code and features to be included in the first upgrade will be finalised by 15 February 2018 and are tentatively slated to include:

-- An increase to the default block-size limit and a move towards an adaptive block-size limit.
+- An increase to the default block-size limit and a move towards adaptive block size limit.